Reconciling Gluten Intolerance And Diabetes

-The most important thing, of course, is to maintain a balanced diet.
+The most important thing is to maintain a balanced diet.
 Otherwise, you could develop dietary deficiencies or see your blood sugar increase.

-On that note, some bad news: eliminating whole-wheat products means losing a major source of dietary fibre—an ally for controlling blood sugar.
+On that note, here some bad news: eliminating whole-wheat products means losing a major source of dietary fiber - an ally for managing your blood sugar.
 Instead, opt for whole grains.

 Finally, it's better to avoid battered or fried foods, since oils used for frying in restaurants are often contaminated by gluten.

-As you’re already following much of this advice, you probably won’t have any trouble making these few changes to your menu!
+As you're already following much of those advise, you probably won't have any trouble making these few changes to your menu!